somikdatta/learning-react/README.md

 - React is shipped with a component i.e. App.js as an example and is a pretty great example of a stateless functional component.

--All components must return at least one wrapper element.
+- All components must return at least one wrapper element.

--There must be one parent wrapper for returning multiple components, e.g.
+- There must be one parent wrapper for returning multiple components, e.g.

     return (
         <div>